Welcome to the All New Leaving Main Street Blog!

 Q: What do you miss?

 People aside.
-I miss seasons… Fall particularly.
-I miss the cooling of the weather, the changing of the leaves and the feel of the holidays coming.
+I miss having all 4 seasons.
+I miss Fall particularly.
+I am desparate for the cooling of the weather, the changing of the leaves and the feel of the holidays coming.
 It’s my favorite time of year.
 Also, good Mexican food and giant entrée salads.
 I miss driving with the windows down.
-And last but not least, my cats (who are currently living it up with my Mom)
+And last but not least, my cats (who are currently living it up with my Mom).
+Also bathtubs and dishwashers.

 Q: Do you feel safe?

-I still get this question, and I still say yes.
+I still get this question all the time, and I still say yes.
 There are policies and people in place to make sure we are safe abroad.
 I follow the advice and the warnings and I go about my daily life.
 As Colombia becomes more and more of a tourist destination for Americans, I feel like I will hear this less.